 I think HR departments in North America are useless, but I think human beings are the single most important thing a company could have.

-I think disco sucks, but I know The Grateful Dead were a ‘dance band’.
+I think disco sucks, but I know The Grateful Dead were once known as a ‘dance band’.

 I’m smart and intelligent yet unreasonably stupid in matters of love and family.

 I’m highly conflicted and terribly afflicted with modesty.